 Covered calls are proven options strategies employed by both short-term and long-term investors.
 Writing covered calls on long stock positions can hedge your portfolio risk while boosting the income from your portfolio.
 Although selling covered calls for income can offer some risk reduction, the potential for maximum gains and losses is limited.
 When you are finding the best stocks to sell covered calls, it’s very important to keep some vital points in consideration.

 Let’s get started with learning all the possible outcomes of selling covered calls for monthly income before you start trading.

-optionDash offers investors the best covered call screener service to make buying stock and selling covered calls for income simple and effective.
-Get the most potent screening capabilities at an affordable price.
+optionDash offers investors the best-covered call screener service to make buying stock and selling covered calls for income simple and effective.

 When you sell covered calls, you must deliver the purchased shares at the predetermined strike rate if the buyer exercises their right to acquire before the expiration date.
 As the stock owner, you get to keep the premium amount irrespective of the buyer’s decisions.